 Compared to gas-powered chainsaws, corded electric chainsaws have considerably less power and their use is limited to small tasks that do not require much power.
 However, they are more powerful than battery-powered chainsaws and can even be used for heavier cutting and sawing of small trees, thick branches, and limbs.

 Unlike their gas-powered models, they do not produce exhaust fumes or too much noise and because of their light weight makes, they can be used even by inexperienced users and are a great start for a beginner who requires a chainsaw that can be used for light chores.

 However, they require heavier special extension cords (between 14-gauge and 12-gauge) to get the amperage required for best performance.

-Their main disadvantage is that they must be plugged-in to a power outlet or used together with a moveable generator and even so, they pose a risk hazard when used in the woods because the extension cord can get tangled in undergrowth and heavily wooded areas.
+Their main disadvantage is that they must be plugged into a power outlet or used together with a moveable generator and even so, they pose a risk hazard when used in the woods because the extension cord can get tangled in the undergrowth and heavily wooded areas.
 This makes them inconvenient for use in the woods.